-As part of CK Hutchinson Networks (UK) Ltd continued network improvement program, there is a specific requirement for a new mast on the grass verge of Holmleigh Road, to ensure that the latest high quality 3G and 4G service provision can be provided in this area of Lower Tuffley for CK Hutchinson Networks (UK) Ltd. The proposed new column will also ensure that new 5G coverage can be provided at this location for CK Hutchinson Networks (UK) Ltd. This ensures that coverage and capacity requirements are maintained.
+As part of CK Hutchison Networks (UK) Ltd continued network improvement program, there is a specific requirement for a new mast on the highway/footway on Windsor Drive, to ensure that the latest high quality 3G and 4G service provision can be provided in this area of Tuffley for CK Hutchison Networks (UK) Ltd.

+The proposed new column will also ensure that new 5G coverage can be provided at this location for CK Hutchison Networks (UK) Ltd. This ensures that coverage and capacity requirements are maintained.

 The proposed new mast has been sited and designed in order to provide 5G coverage and to fill the hole in coverage for this mobile network.
 At present it is paramount that digital connectivity is supported and maintained throughout the country.
-In particular the current massive shift in user demand from city centres and places of work to residential areas and suburbs requires an improvement in coverage and capacity throughout the whole network.
+In particular, the current massive shift in user demand from city centres and places of work to residential areas and suburbs requires an improvement in coverage and capacity throughout the whole network.
 The current proposal therefore provides such additional capacity to the network whilst still promoting the improved 5G technology.

 The 3G and 4G provision allows internet access, video calling, data downstreaming, accessing social media networks and emailing to name just a few of the benefits.
-Therefore, to maintain high quality indoor 3G and 4G services in to this area would promote activity in line with the general population demand as the ownership of smart devices increases.
+Therefore, to maintain high quality indoor 3G and 4G services in this area would promote activity in line with the general population demand as the ownership of smart devices increases.
 5G service provision will bring faster, more responsive and reliable connections than ever before.

 The search area is very small for this new installation.
-The existing sites in this area of Lower Tuffley are struggling to cope with demand and an increase in capacity is required; therefore, a new site is required to provide reliable, high quality 3G, 4G and 5G technology.
+The existing sites around Tuffley are struggling to cope with demand and an increase in capacity is required; therefore a new site is required to provide reliable, high quality 3G, 4G and 5G technology.

-Type of Structure (e.g. tower, mast, etc): Valmont Phase 9 Pole Description:
+Type of Structure (e.g. tower, mast, etc): Valmont Phase 8 Street Pole Description:

-The installation of a 17 meter high slim-line monopole, supporting 6 no. antennas with 2 no. equipment cabinets, 1 no. electric meter cabinet, and ancillary development thereto.
+The installation of a 17metre high slim-line monopole, supporting 6 no. antennas with 1 no. wraparound equipment cabinet at the base, 2 no. equipment cabinets, 1 no. electric meter cabinet, and ancillary development thereto, including the installation of a GPS module.

 Overall Height: 17m

 Height of existing building (where applicable): N/A

+Equipment Housing: H3G Wraparound

+Length: 0.75 Metres

+Width: 1.8 Metres

+Height: 1.6 Metres

 Equipment Housing: Bowler

 Length: 0.66 Metres

 Width: 1.9 Metres

 Height: 1.827 Metres

 Equipment Housing: RBS 6130

 Length: 0.7 Metres

 Width: 0.65 Metres

 Height: 1.1 Metres

 Equipment Housing: A/C Transmission Cabinet

 Length: 0.6 Metres

 Width: 0.5 Metres

 Height: 1.585 Metres

 Materials (as applicable):

-Tower/mast etc - type of material and external Steel - Fir Green - RAL 6009

-colour:

-Equipment housing - type of material and external colour: Steel - Fir Green - RAL 6009
+Tower/mast etc - type of material and external colour: Steel - Grey RAL 7035 Equipment housing - type of material and external colour: Steel - Grey RAL 7035